jmsteinw/jmsteinw.github.io/_posts/2015-3-15-Faculty-Salaries.md

 Your predicted annual salary is: 60344.33
 ```

 Our predicted salary is less than in the Meteorology department, which we would expect.
-Feel free to try others in the notebook if you are following along.
+Feel free to try others in the IPython Notebook if you are following along.

 I found through trial and error that the predictions tend to be less accurate for younger professors (at least comparing to the examples in the database) than for older, more established ones.
 This is because there are fewer young professors the model can train on, so you have to treat these salary predictions more skeptically.

 ##Ideas for Improvement and Summary

-In this notebook, we took an interesting external dataset and explored it in detail.
+In this post, we took an interesting external dataset and explored it in detail.
 A fair amount of work was necessary to engineer our features, but we were able to use them afterwards for exploratory data analysis purposes in R. We shaped the data using plyr and visualized it using ggplot2.

 Once our EDA was complete, we built a regression model for predicting salaries and tried a few options.
 Then, we wrote a function to implement the model in an easy way.